-Many models had been developed for the excitation systems, that simulate faithfully the differents
+Many models had been developed for the excitation systems, that simulate faithfully the differents excitation systems of the Interconnected System.
+In this work, will be only considerated the fallowing normalized models.

 2.1 IEEE 1.
 Excitation systems of continue action in time.